This hybrid breed is the largest among the shepherd class.

 - Joint dysplasia

 King Shepherd Temperament

-King Shepherds are renowned for their temperament, which takes some of the best qualities of a German shepherd and tempers them to make them more appropriate for families.
+The King Shepherd is renowned for its temperament, which takes some of the best qualities of a German shepherd and tempers them to make them more appropriate for families.
 King Shepherds bond closely with their caregivers and show an exceptional capacity to control their massive bodies.
 They can be gentle with both small animals and children — and while they’re highly protective of their families, they’re also friendly with strangers as long as they don’t pose a credible threat.